arvention/ccapdev-database/README.md

 This repository will help you integrate MongoDB to your web applications.

+## Contents:
+- controllers - This folder contains files which describes the callback function for a given client request.
+- models - This folder contains files for database modeling and access.
+- public - This folder contains static assets such as css, js, and image files.
+- routes - This folder contains files which describes the response of the server for each HTTP method request to a specific path in the server.
+- views - This folder contains all hbs files to be rendered when requested from the server.

 ## To get started, follow the steps below to install MongoDB:
 1. Download MongoDB Community Server from this link:
 ```